Unirep/Unirep/packages/utils/README.md

-# Unirep utils package
+# UniRep utils package

-Client library for utils functions which are used in unirep protocol.
+Client library for utils functions which are used in UniRep protocol.

 <p align="center">
     <a href="https://github.com/unirep/unirep">